wp-plugins/better-wp-security/readme.txt

 5. Easy-to-navigate Security dashboard

 == Changelog ==

+= 4.2.13 =
+* Fixed error for missing function in hide backend

 = 4.2.12 =
 * Fixed an error that could cause a 404 on the admin with hide-backend enabled.